pyslackers/website/README.md

     export PY_ENV=development
     ./manage.py migrate

-    # Note: reload works for the website, but not celery worker.
-    # if you are testing a celery worker, you will need to Ctrl-C
+    \# Note: reload works for the website, but not celery worker.
+If you are testing a celery worker, you will need to Ctrl-C and restart.
-    # and restart.
     ./manage.py devserver

-View the application at http://localhost:8000.
+View the application at [http://localhost:8000](http://localhost:8000).

 ## Deployment